pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 REPORT RequestId: 0910c342-4c43-4946-aeca-cf57683aa36b	Duration: 1.96 ms	Billed Duration: 100 ms	Memory Size: 1024 MB	Max Memory Used: 38 MB	Init Duration: 99.32 ms
 ```

 Our lambda application works!!
-But, it's not going to actually delete anything because we haven't told it what to delete.
+But, it's not going to delete anything because we haven't told it what to delete.
 We
 can start very small.
 Let's tell AWS to cleanup any EBS disks that are currently unattached.

 ```go